Consumer information required by the Higher Education Act and other relevant regulation can be found below.

 Any loan options that no longer adhere to our criteria are removed, and new loan options are added.
 At least two lenders will be presented to you at all times.
 You are free to choose any lender, including those not included on this list, without penalty.

-Drake’s Office of Student Financial Planning is committed to providing loan options and resources that prioritize the best interests of the borrower, and to do so with integrity and transparency.
-Drake’s full code of conduct for educational loans is available here.
+Drake’s Financial Aid Office is committed to providing loan options and resources that prioritize the best interests of the borrower, and to do so with integrity and transparency.
+See Drake’s Education Loans Code of Conduct for more information.